subic/ghaction-thumbnails/README.md

 #### Example `workflow.yml`

 Example commented workflow file with all optional arguments and example commit step using the output environment variable.
-It will trigger on any new or modified files added to the `/images` repository folder (set under `paths:`) and
+It will trigger on any new or modified files added to the `/images` repository folder (set under `paths:`) and generate (and commit) 480 px wide image thumbnails for new images in `thumbnails/480` repo folder.

 ```yaml
 name: Generate thumbnails